 On #EEDay2019, Polls Show Mixed Reactions to Energy-Saving Habits

-So, as it turns out, there may actually be three guarantees in this word: death, taxes, and people going as far to cut their carbon footprint as convenience let them.
-According to a poll conducted by the AP-NORC, people are very much influenced by whether an energy-saving habit can conceivably fit into their lifestyle and […]
+According to a poll conducted by the AP-NORC, people are very much influenced by whether an energy-saving habit can conceivably fit into their lifestyle and schedule, and if it helps their finances.

 Oil-Filled Temperature Sensors for HVACR 101

 Oil-filled temperature sensors are one of three, general sensor options along with electronic or gas-filled.
 Oil-filled may be worth considering if, for example, you wanted to track something like the internal temperature of stored product.
 This blog post introduces oil-filled temperature sensors.
-In refrigeration applications, most temperature sensors, of any design type, electronic or gas-filled, are […]

 NRM is Proud to Play a Role in the Dunkin’ Brands, National Grid, and Eversource Energy Management Program

 The energy management program, available to Dunkin’ Brands franchise owners, seeks to identify opportunities to improve the energy management capabilities of DD locations.
-It addresses whole building energy savings, while providing insight into building operations and system controls, with the goal of reducing overall operating costs and encouraging investments to pursue energy efficiency.
-Based upon a […]
+NRM has retrofitted hundreds of coolers with their smart controls and energy efficiency measures in coordination with the program.

 Massachusetts Wants 80% Clean Energy by 2050, and New Regulations are Coming in 2018